CoderAdityaNayak/MERN-Documentation-Personal-/README.md

 ### Extra Info
 1. Info: NPM stands for Node Package Manager.
 2. `npm install` can also be written as `npm i`
 3. `--watch` asks the backend or server to refresh/restart your site as soon as there is change in your code.
+We can also use the package `npx nodemon server.js`